ACastanza/seqformat/readme.txt

 This script requires at minimum, a GSEA compatible chip file to convert to gene symbols matching the correct ENSEMBL release.

+Warning: Do not use this script to perform orthology conversions if your dataset requires normalization.
+It will not produce a statistically valid result (yet)/

 R Package Dependencies:

 From R base: